Keizersgracht 174 1016DW Amsterdam Holland

 Their concept for Jake and Dino Chapman F*cking Hell Das Shop in Amsterdam is a physical manifestation of their online store.
 Located in a former massage parlour, many of the objects used in the store were found on site and repurposed and painted white to spotlight the Chapman’s (often shocking) art pieces.

 Sephora’s Beauty T.I.P (teach, inspire, play) Workshop, in San Francisco, is a great example of how they helped the brand bring the next-level of service and education into the store environment.
 The concept’s design, with the Beauty Workshop Table at its social core, facilitates education and spontaneous product play at every turn enabling a more enhanced and connected customer experience.
+Similarly in their glamorous concept for Make Up For Ever, they’ve created an enhanced customer experience with with a focus on make-up artistry and live tutorials for customers.
+The Pro Makeup bar, at the centre of the store, even features a ‘sushi bar’ like conveyer belt, from which customers can select a specific make-up look to try on the spot.

 They’ve also worked on numerous other retail projects for brands and retailers including: H&M, Jaeger, Dover Street Market, Selfridges, K-Swiss, De Bijenkorf, Banana Republic and Levi’s.